 It takes a little more work to create a living trust than it does to create a will.
 And if probate is relatively easy and inexpensive in your state, you may decide you don't need to bother.
 But these trusts work very well for many families—and save them a lot of money.
 (Learn more about living trusts.)

 Federal estate tax.
-Someone who dies in 2016 can leave $5.45 million without owing estate tax (the threshold changes each year); married couples can exempt twice that amount.
+Someone who died in 2020 could leave $11.58 million without owing estate tax (the threshold changes each year); married couples can exempt twice that amount.
 (This exemption amount rises each year to adjust for inflation.)
-As a result, it’s estimated that about 99.7% of all estates will NOT owe federal tax.
+As a result, it’s estimated that about 99.9% of all estates will NOT owe federal tax.

 State estate tax.
 Some states impose a separate state estate tax, and in most of them the exempt amount is smaller than federal amount.
 State tax rates are much lower than the federal rate, however.
 For details, see State Estate Taxes.